Lokesh261/SmartInternz_Project/README.md

 # SmartInternz Project

-Code and Documentation for the SmartInternz project
+Code and Documentation for the SmartInternz project titled "User Facial Expression Analysis in Response to Visual Stimuli"